(Last Updated on November 16, 2023)

 I’m guessing I’m not the only one who would find the second scenario more interesting.

-Just like most good ideas, it’s not a new concept.
+Just like most good ideas, this isn’t a new concept.
 A “hook” is really just anything that intrigues (or hooks) the learner and gets them curious for more.
 More recently, I’ve seen it called an “invitation” or a “provocation,” but the idea is the same.

 Thankfully, hooks don’t have to be complicated.
 Sometimes it’s as easy as changing the order you present your lesson.
 Instead of talking at your students and then bringing out the baking soda and vinegar volcano experiment later, set the baking soda and vinegar on the counter first.
 Let them observe the ingredients, notice their attributes and make guesses as to what experiment you’ll be doing.
 From there you can ask them questions and steer the conversation toward the objectives you have for the lesson.